MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

 - The pricing framework has been agreed to by the Buyer and Seller.
 - If `businessHours` and `businessDays` are used as values for the `TimeUnit` attribute, the Buyer and Seller must agree to their definition
-- The ability to reuse a `productConfigurationIdentifier` for different Delivery Contexts is agreed to by the Buyer and Seller.
+- The Seller's right to reuse a `productOfferingConfigurationIdentifier` for different Delivery Contexts is agreed to by the Buyer and Seller.
 - The `productConfiguration` attributes that are returned in the Seller's response to a Product Offering Availability Discovery request are agreed.
-- The `productConfiguration` attributes that are returned by the Seller could be different when the Action is `add` versus `modify`.
+- Any referenced pre-requisite Products are in place and are in the correct Administrative or Operational state to be referenced.

 Details of how onboarding happens, and the agreements and data exchange that happens through the onboarding process, are outside the scope of this document.

+The `productConfiguration` attributes that are returned by the Seller could be different when the Action is `add` versus `modify`.

 Delivery Context is a set of related Products and Places that are associated with a Product.
 The possible and/or required relations are defined in each of the Product Specification Standards.
-For example, the Delivery Context of a UNI would be its physical Place, whereas the Delivery Context for an Access E-Line would be the UNI and ENNI that it connects.
+For example, the Delivery Context of a UNI would be the physical location at which it is installed, whereas the Delivery Context for an Access E-Line would be the UNI and ENNI that it connects.

 ## 4.2.
 Conventions in the Document